- NAME: Carol Moseley Braun

 - OCCUPATION: Civil Rights Activist, Women's Rights Activist, U.S. Representative

 - BIRTH DATE: August 16, 1947 (Age: 66)

 - Did You Know?: In 1992, Carol Moseley Braun became the first African-American woman to win election to the U.S. Senate.

 - EDUCATION: University of Illinois, University of Illinois College of Law

 - ZODIAC SIGN: Leo

 Best Known For

-A leading African American political figure, Carol Moseley Braun was the first African American woman to be elected to the US Senate.
+Carol Moseley Braun became the first African-American woman to be elected to the U.S. Senate in 1992.